Turebyholm: Reedtz and Thott families

-Redtz left Turebyholm heavily in debts to his widow, Anne Ramel, who managed to keep it until her death.
+Reedtz left Turebyholm heavily in debts to his widow, Anne Ramel, who managed to keep it until her death.
 The estate was then passed on to their daughter, Sophie Reedtz, who was married to Tage Thott.
 Thott was a Scanian nobleman who had fled to Denmark after the war.
 Sophie Reedtz kept the estate after her husband's death in 1707.